In this guide, let's discuss shooting with both eyes open, their pros and cons.

 - Maximum situational awareness.
 1 eye looking through the optic and the other assess the environment

-- Both eyes can focus on the target plane without sight alignment
+- Both eyes can focus on the target plane without sight alignment (Very advantageous for pistol aiming)

 - Faster target acquisition